appfoundry/ios-multi-env-configuration/README.md

 Xcode will resolve the used variables right away and show you the actual values in real time.
 As you can see, we use a configuration suffix for both **Debug** and **AdHoc** releases, but not for **Release**.
 We like this setup, because if you need to create these separate App IDs because you need to use specific entitlements such as push notifications, the different App IDs are easy to recognise.

 Now we just need to set this user setting as bundle id.
 You do this in your application's info.plist file, typically named after your product like so: <YourProductName>-Info.plist.
 By default it resides under the **Supporting Files** group.
 Go ahead and open up the file.
-Now locate the **Bundle identifier** key and change it's value to your user defined setting: **${CustomAppBundleId}**
+Now locate the **Bundle identifier** key and change its value to your user defined setting: **${CustomAppBundleId}**

 With this setup, you will now be able to install multiple versions of your app next to each other.
 Although this is nice, it will be difficult to distinguish one version from the other, since all versions still have the same name and icon.
 Let's continue our quest and change the name and icon for our different environments.

 ## Giving each environment app version its proper name
 The first step to enable a specific name per environment is again adding a **User-Defined** setting.
 So go ahead and create a new user defined setting.
 Call it for instance ***CustomProductName***.
-Now for each configuration set a specific name.
+Now for each configuration, set a specific name.
 In our example app we did the following:

 ```
 //AdHoc